Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.

 1 teaspoon baking powder + 2 tablespoon water

-These substitutes may work best in recipes that don't rely heavily on eggs for structure, such as cakes, quick bread and brownies.
-If a recipe calls for more than two eggs, it's best to find another recipe or make adjustments.
+These substitutes may work best in recipes that don't rely heavily on eggs for structure, such as cakes, quick bread, and brownies.
+If a recipe calls for more than two eggs, finding another recipe or making adjustments is best.

 Leave a Reply